 - 1 cup cheddar cheese shredded

 - 8 soft hot dog buns (Martin’s potato rolls or Pepperidge Farm)

 - Cook the hot dogs.
 Grilling is our preferred method, over a lower heat (about 350°-400°) to prevent the hot dogs from splitting.
 If you don’t want to fire up the grill, you can also boil the hot dogs for a few minutes until cooked through.

 Build The Hot Dogs:

-Place a hot dog in each bun.
+- Place a hot dog in each bun.
 Place a pickle spear tucked into the bun beside the hot dog.
-Spoon 1/4 cup of chili over each hot dog.
+Spoon 1/4 cup of chili for chili dogs over each hot dog.
 Sprinkle with a few tablespoons of cheddar cheese and chopped onions.
 Add additional yellow mustard, if desired.